stvliu/thingsboard.github.io/docs/user-guide/install/aws-marketplace-pe-upgrade.md

 ---

-This guide describes how to upgrade ThingsBoard Professional Edition from AWS Marketplace.
+This guide describes how to upgrade  GridLinks专业版 from AWS Marketplace.

 <ul id="markdown-toc">
   <li>